-A blaring, Towerne-wide alarm goes off, and now not even the densest, most clueless minion could mistake it for an incredibly complex prank.
+A blaring, Towerne-wide alarm goes off, and now not even the densest, most clueless minion could mistake it for an prank.

 Chaos blasts out the double doors of the facility to see what looks like the remnants of a meteor having crashed spectacularly in the massive center plaza – hundreds of pleasant chairs and umbrella tables are ruined, but at least Hot Dog Minion’s stand is safe.

-Standing in the epicenter and taking nullified fire from minions in all directions stands a man almost as tall as Chaos, fluctuating between red, blue and purple.
+Standing in the epicenter and taking ineffective fire from minions in all directions stands a man almost as tall as Chaos, fluctuating between red, blue and purple.
 The flames eclipsing his body surges with arcane violence as The High Overlord comes into view.
-His right foot, situated over the skull of one Board Games Minion, twists firmly into her head with a challenging display of carelessness.
+His right foot, situated over the skull of one Board Games Minion, twists firmly into his head with a challenging display of carelessness.